 Individuals being photographed must wear:

-Before any photos are taken, lab personnel shall inspect the lab and remedy the following unsafe conditions:
+Before any photos are taken, lab personnel should inspect the lab and remedy the following unsafe conditions:

-• Verify that there are no blocked fire extinguishers, aisles, safety shower or eyewash, or exit paths;
+• Verify that there are no blocked fire extinguishers, aisles, safety showers, eyewash stations, or exit paths.

 • Remove items from fume hoods that are not in active use.